Making Concurrency Functional: Concurrent games and strategies

-With these extensions, we take a winning strategy from a game $(A,W_A)$ to a game $(B,W_B)$, to be a winning strategy in the game $A^\perp\vvbar B$.
-When games are race-free, copycat will be a winning strategy.
+With these extensions, we take a winning strategy from a game $(A,W_A)$ to a game $(B,W_B)$, to be a winning strategy in the game $A^\perp\vvbar B$ ---its winning conditions form the set When games are race-free, copycat will be a winning strategy.
 The composition of winning strategies is winning~\cite{lics12,ecsym-notes}.
-In the proof the following lemma is critical: \begin{lemma} For strategies $\sig:S\to A^\perp \vvbar B$, $\tau:T\to B^\perp\vvbar C$, $y\sncirc x\in \iconf{T\sncirc S}$ is +-maximal iff $x$ and $y$ are +-maximal. \end{lemma} One can extend winning conditions to payoff functions~\cite{payoff} or to allow draws, where neither player wins~\cite{dexter}.
+In the proof the following lemma is critical: \begin{lemma} Let $\sig:S\to A^\perp \vvbar B$ and $\tau:T\to B^\perp\vvbar C$ be strategies.
+Suppose $y\sncirc x\in \iconf{T\sncirc S}$ where $x\in\iconf S$ and $y\in\iconf T$.
+Then, $y\sncirc x$ is +-maximal iff both $x$ and $y$ are +-maximal. \end{lemma} One can extend winning conditions to payoff functions~\cite{payoff} or to allow draws, where neither player wins~\cite{dexter}.